li-zhang1/li-zhang1/README.md

 - 👋 Hi, I’m Li Zhang
-- 👀 I'm passionate about learning new skills and I’m interested in coding and solving problems.
+- 👀 I'm passionate about learning new skills
-- 🌱 I’m currently learning Amazon Web Service(AWS)
+- 🌱 I’m interested in coding and solving problems
 - 📫 How to reach me : zhangli0623janet@gmail.com

 <!---